faithchuwang/TDI-ESG-Financial-Performance-Analysis/README.md

 # TDI-ESG-Financial-Performance-Analysis
 Excel Capstone Project analyzing the relationship between ESG metrics and financial performance for strategic investment insights.
-Built for TDI’s Data Immersed Bootcamp.

 ## Table of Conetnts